joaomrcarvalho/xafcm/README.md

-# xafcm
+## xaFCM
-Extended-Alphabet Finite-Context Models (xaFCM)
+Extended-Alphabet Finite-Context models (xaFCM) are an extension to the traditional finite-context models (FCM).
+This implementation uses circular sequences, but it is easily changeable.

 ## CITATION
 Please cite the following paper, if you use <i>xaFCM</i>: